-We're here to help our talented students and their families manage the cost of world-class music education through a wide variety of sources, including SFCM scholarships, federal and state grants, loans, and job opportunities.
+We are here to help our talented students and their families manage the cost of world-class music education through a wide variety of sources, including SFCM scholarships, federal and state grants, loans, and job opportunities.
 The recipient may accept all or any part of the aid offered, and may also sign up for our Term Payment Plan.

 USA Citizens and Permanent Residents

-Scholarship awards are based on the strength of the audition for admission as well as the financial circumstances of the applicant and the instrumental needs of the Conservatory.
 International students will not be considered for scholarship until all required financial documents have been submitted.
 We do not offer scholarship assistance for living expenses.

 Once you have accepted admission, in order for the Conservatory to issue an I-20 form you will be required to show proof of sufficient funds to pay for any tuition not covered by scholarship assistance, as well as for all of your living costs, travel expenses, and the SFCM student health insurance plan (total budget minus any awarded scholarship).
 Proof of sufficient funds includes original bank statements.
 If the statements are not in the student's name, a completed Affidavit of Support is required.